kennygrant/bestiary/structs.md

 ## Type assertions

-Use a type assertion to check the type wrapped in an interface is of the expected type, or to retrieve the value.
-If type assertions are used without the , ok form, a panic ensues if the type is not as expected, so it's always better to use the comma ok form and check the boolean returned.
+Use a type assertion to check the type wrapped in an interface is of the expected type, or to retrieve the value, rather than attempting to use it without checks.
+If type assertions are used _without_ the comma ok form, a panic ensues if the type is not as expected, so it's always better to use the comma ok form and check the boolean returned.

 ```go
 // Convert from interface back to underlying type int